Richard Coles: Broadcasting and media

 Coles still works as a broadcaster, which he describes as "just showing off", on programmes including Nightwaves on BBC Radio 3, which he formerly presented, and Newsnight Review on BBC Two.
 He has appeared on the Radio 4 panel game show Heresy twice: first in May 2008 and then in May 2010.
+He had earlier guested regularly as a camp Robin Hood on Dan and Nick: The Wildebeest Years.

-Coles has appeared seven times as a guest on the topical television news quiz Have I Got News for You: in 1994, May 2009, May 2013, April 2016, June 2017, April 2020 and May 2021.
+Coles has appeared eight times as a guest on the topical television news quiz Have I Got News for You: in 1994, May 2009, May 2013, April 2016, June 2017, April 2020, May 2021, and December 2025.
 He presented a special edition of Songs of Praise in January 2010.
 He was a guest on the Children in Need special of the BBC quiz Only Connect in November of the same year.
 In 2011, he presented a four-part Radio 3 series called Out in the World: A Global Gay History.

 He regularly guest-hosted the Radio 4 programme Saturday Live, while the regular host Fi Glover was on maternity leave from 2008 to 2009.
 Coles replaced Glover permanently in 2011.
 On 1 September 2011, he presented a short piece on his home town and parish of Finedon for the Radio 4 programme You and Yours.
 In December 2012, December 2013 and November 2014, Coles appeared as a guest on the BBC comedy quiz show QI.
 In January 2014, he won the BBC's Celebrity Mastermind, with his specialist subject being the Mapp and Lucia novels of E. F. Benson.
 Coles featured as the subject of Fern Britton Meets... on BBC1 in December 2014.
 Since 2014 he has appeared regularly in the "Pause for Thought" slot on Radio 2's The Chris Evans Breakfast Show, for which he won a Jerusalem Award in 2014.